Some Economists See A Plus Side In Eliminating Term Limits For China's Xi Jinping

 Shocking because by 2007, many of the world's top economists, turned off by the growing financial crisis in the United States, were falling in love with China's economic growth model.

-"Most economists insisted that the Chinese growth model was perfectly fine, there were no problems with it, it was the best thing since sliced spread," remembers Pettis.
+"Most economists insisted that the Chinese growth model was perfectly fine, there were no problems with it, it was the best thing since sliced bread," remembers Pettis.
 "So when Wen Jiabao announced that imbalances were very deep and had become a problem for China, that obviously resolved the debate very, very quickly."

 Fast-forward to this month: China's government has made the controversial move to abolish presidential term limits.
 While that's dismayed outside observers who hoped the country would become more liberal, there is a flip side to the debate.
 According to some economics experts, this critical reform could give President Xi Jinping time he needs to correct the problems Premier Wen was warning about — and that could actually turn out to be a good thing for the global economy.